-Customer loyalty and satisfaction is an important factor for every company.
+Customer loyalty and satisfaction is an important factors for every company.
 The satisfied and delighted customers keep purchasing the products from the same brands.
-These types of satisfied customers provide a positive and encouraging word of mouth to others.
-In contrast, who are not satisfied with the brands can spread negative word of mouth.
-Some of them remain neutral and switch to competitors products.
+These types of satisfied customers provide positive and encouraging word of mouth to others.
+In contrast, those who are not satisfied with the brands can spread negative word of mouth.
+Some of them remain neutral and switch to competitors’ products.

 There are five types of customers.
 This is classified based on their satisfaction levels and behavioral aspects.